-About Russell Costa, Ph.D.
+Russell Costa, Ph.D.

-My primary research program utilizes approaches from experimental psychology, cognitive science, and theoretical neuroscience to study the dynamic control of attention.
+My experimental research uses approaches from experimental psychology, cognitive science, and theoretical/computational neuroscience to study the dynamic control of attention.
 In particular, I am interested in how we switch attention between and divide attention among multiple tasks and how we ignore irrelevant, distracting information.
-I am also interested in how we use informational cues to direct our attention toward task-relevant information in the world around us.
-Our lab's most recent research uses behavioral (response time [RT] and accuracy) and noninvasive brain (electroencephalography [EEG] and event-related potential [ERP]) measures to examine how we attend to and inhibit color and motion information and how we switch attention between visual and auditory tasks.
-I also enjoy writing and teaching about issues pertaining to science in society, particularly issues concerning the methodology, ethics, history, and philosophy of the social, behavioral, and brain sciences.
+Our lab's most recent work uses behavioral (response time [RT] and accuracy) and brain-based (electroencephalography [EEG], event-related potential [ERP] and neural oscillation) measures to examine how we attend to and inhibit visual information and how we switch and/or divide our attention between visual, auditory, and (most recently) olfactory tasks.